husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 * [Google Play](https://play.google.com/store/apps/details?id=com.husarion.configtool2&hl=en)
 * [AppStore](https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8)

-hConfig application is used only to setup the Wi-Fi connection with your local network.
-If you have CORE2-ROS, you can also connect to the cloud via command line - see below.

 You also need to register your own account on [Husarion Cloud](https://cloud.husarion.com).

+1\.
 Open the hConfig app on your smartphone and follow the wizard that will show you how to connect CORE2 to your Wi-Fi network and your Husarion cloud account.
 After you select the Wi-Fi network for your CORE2 in the hConfig app, you can proceed to the next steps.

 <b>For Android users: turn off mobile internet on your smartphone while using hConfig app </b>

-hConfig app will ask you to add a new device.
+2\. hConfig app will ask you to add a new device.
 Open https://cloud.husarion.com in your browser and sign in.

 ![image](/assets/img/howToStart/1_signin.png)

+3\.
 Click "Add new device".

 ![image](/assets/img/howToStart/2_addNewDevice.png)

+4\.
 Enter a name for your CORE2 powered device.

 ![image](/assets/img/howToStart/3_enterName.png)

+5\.
 Scan QR code using the hConfig app.

 ![image](/assets/img/howToStart/4_scanQr.png)

+6\.
 Well done!
 You just added your first device to the cloud!

 ![image](/assets/img/howToStart/5_devAdded.png)